earlfogel/food/README.md

 Put half batter in greased 8x8" pan, then filling, then rest of batter.

-Bake at 350 F for 35 to 45 minutes.
+Bake at 350 F for 40 to 45 minutes.

 Serve with strawberries in syrop and sour cream.

 For a 9x13 pan, double the crust but not the filling.
-Instead, add 1 cup drained regular cottage cheese to the filling and leave out the salt (since there's enough salt in the cottage cheese).
+Instead, add 1 cup drained regular cottage cheese and leave out the salt (since there's enough salt in the cottage cheese).

 ## Tian de courges